Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

 = WIP =
+- PayPal PPCP Checkout related improvements (the custom var data is added to the ipn_data array correctly).
 - Github repository link added in the readme file so developers can contribute to the plugin.

 = 5.2.0 =